-BE IT FURTHER RESOLVED that a copy of the document be attached to the minutes as an exhibit.
+BE IT RESOLVED that the Auxiliary Funds Capital Budget - FY2021" of \$643,017 be approved and that a copy of the budget be attached to the minutes as an exhibit.

-The motion was seconded by Governor Cozette and carried by a unanimous vote of 6 to 0.
-Governor Dameron declared the motion to be duly adopted, and the Secretary designated a copy of the document as Exhibit B.
+The motion was seconded by Governor Cozette and carried by a unanimous vote of 7 to 0.
+Governor Dameron declared the motion to be duly adopted, and the Secretary designated a copy of the document as Exhibit C.